Crystal0GMY/smart-study/README.md

 ﻿# smart-study

+## Qualcomm & Microsoft On-Device AI Builders Hackathon

 Smart Study is a learning management system designed to help users follow structured study plans efficiently.
 It provides daily tasks, progress tracking, and interactive quizzes to enhance the learning experience.

-Over two days, we built a comprehensive study platform that leverages on-device AI.
+Over 24 hours, we built a comprehensive study platform that leverages on-device AI.

 ### 🚀 Features